Reconstructionist Roman religion: 2000s

 In the 2000s, Associazione Tradizionale Pietas began reconstructing temples across Italy and sought legal recognition from the state, drawing inspiration from similar groups like YSEE in Greece.
 In 2023, Pietas participated in the ECER meeting, resulting in the signing of the Riga Declaration, which calls for the recognition of European ethnic religions.

 Public rituals, such as those celebrating the ancient festival of the Natale di Roma, have also resumed in recent years.
 Nowadays, "Natale di Roma" has been celebrated with conferences and historical reenactments.
-In recent years, this event has regained significance, leading Italian institutions to recognize it more.
-Associations such as the "Gruppo Storico Romano" (GSR) have contributed to organizing the event through historical reenactments and religious events with the affiliated associations involved in the modern Roman religion.
+In recent years, this event has regained significance, prompting Italian institutions to recognize it more widely.
+Associations such as the "Gruppo Storico Romano" (GSR) have helped organize the event through historical reenactments and religious events, with affiliated associations involved in modern Roman religion.
 The Gruppo Storico Romano annually organizes a parade with participants in period costumes and representations of scenes from ancient life and celebrations that echo the religious rites of ancient Rome.

 In 2024, the 2777th "Natale di Roma" was held, with the participation of Italian institutional representatives.
-During the event, a plan was announced to increase funding for historical reenactments and possible legislation aimed at regulating such celebrations to preserve and enhance cultural traditions.
-Additionally, the band of the Italian Army participated in the celebrations.
+During the event, a plan was announced to increase funding for historical reenactments and to consider legislation to regulate such celebrations and preserve and enhance cultural traditions.
+Additionally, the Italian Army band participated in the celebrations.
 Every year, organizations from across Europe come to celebrate this date, demonstrating the importance and international appeal of the event.

 The idea of practicing Roman religion in the modern era has spread beyond Italy, with practitioners found in countries across Europe and the Americas.
 The most prominent international organization is Nova Roma, founded in 1998, with active groups worldwide.